Back to application guides

 Condition

-Dispatch windows are strict and rejection penalties are real
+Dispatch windows and rejection penalties are contractually defined

 Adopt contract-grade route with tighter control loop